 Considering that it's a big-budget B-movie, The Fast and the Furious is actually a lot more fun than it has any right to be.
 The film is an intoxicating blend of nitrous-fuelled action, a ludicrous number of hot women in tight clothing and square-jawed antiheroes.

 The film's many driving scenes are well shot and exciting, especially the heist scenes which feature a sports car diving underneath the trailer of an 18-wheeled truck and out the other side.
 It has an infectious energy to it as well as a real passion and knowledge of the street racing scene.
 The sheer number of cars, adorned with a variety of modifications, look good and make some serious noise.

 Considering most of the cast were relative unknowns at the time, it's not surprising to see Diesel rise to the top as the charismatic Toretto.
 And considering that Brewster has little to do but show up and look pretty, she does a decent job of fleshing out her underwritten character.
 Walker might struggle to convince as an undercover cop but behind the wheel, he seems to come alive as though the spirit of James Dean has come out to play.
 But this isn't a movie for studied performances—it's bright, loud and dumb fun at its very best.

 - Diesel's line about having any beer you want so long as it's a Corona was intended to paraphrase Henry Ford's famous quote about the Model T Ford being only in black.
-But he never said it and besides, the Model T was available in numerous colours when it was released.
+Unfortunately, there's no evidence that Ford actually said it and besides, the Model T was available in numerous colours when it was released.
 Black wasn't even an option at first.